A mineral exploration company focused on the next Canadian gold discovery

 Director

-Blair Zaritsky is currently the CFO of Osisko Metals Inc., and has more than 15 years of experience managing audit engagements for publicly listed companies on Canadian exchanges.
+Blair Zaritsky is currently the CFO of Osisko Metals Inc., and has more than fifteen years of experience managing audit engagements for publicly listed companies on Canadian exchanges.
 He was previously the CFO of Osisko Mining Inc., a Canadian developer that was sold to Gold Fields Ltd. for C$2.2 billion.
 Mr. Zaritsky earned his Chartered Professional Accountant designation in 2003 and holds dual Bachelor of Arts degrees in accounting and economics from Brock University and Western University, respectively.

 South Uchi Project